Internships & Co-ops

 - Create a brief description of your organization

 - Identify the qualifications you seek in an intern – year in school, major(s), skills, and qualities.
 Helpful tip: keep your requirements for the position modest to attract more diverse applicants.
 Instead, outline “preferred” or “desired” qualifications.

 - Create an outline of what your ideal intern/co-op student would be responsible for, would learn, or would be tasked with doing on a day-to-day basis.
 You may want to use O*NET Online to develop basic duties for your internship/co-op description.
 You can key in a job title or key word in the "search" section (at the top right of the page) to view common tasks and work activities associated with various job titles.
 View O*NET training videos and other resources for additional guidance on using the site.

 - Determine if you want/need a student to seek academic credit for the internship.
 Academic department approval and requirements may apply (see Individual Program Requirements by Major below).
 Internships should be planned to coincide with an academic semester (August – December, January – April, or May – July).

 - Select the hours per week and semester you want the student to work.
 For part-time positions, consider 10-15 hours per week.

 - Decide if you will pay the intern and how much.
 Helpful tip: many of our students must work while attending college.
-To attract quality applicants, paying the intern is recommended.
+To attract quality applicants, paying the intern is recommended, and some academic programs require their students to be paid.
 If you are unable to offer a wage, please see the “Fact Sheet on Unpaid Internships” to determine your eligibility.
 For paid internships, minimum wage may be offered (currently $7.25/hour), but $10-$15 per hour is recommended, depending upon the industry.
 As a reminder, all co-op positions must be paid.